 In the afternoon you’ve got time to visit the world´s largest stone Buddha (it’s 70m tall!) in Leshan (transportation + 90 RMB entrance fee) or you can walk through Chengdu’s Tibetan quarter with its Tibetan shops and cafes (yak dumplings anyone?).

 Next morning we visit the jewel in Xi’an’s crown: the Terracotta Warriors (free entry), a full-sized stone army designed to protect Emperor Qin in the afterlife.
-In the evening, you´ll have the chance to help out at a soup kitchen for Xi´an´s homeless people.
-Then it’s time for a change of gear with a Chinese-style night of fun, which needless to say involves drinking and singing your heart.
+Then it’s time for a change of gear with a Chinese-style night of fun: to visit the famous Big Goose Pagoda and see the music and light show there.

 In the morning, take a private minivan and afterwards a bus to Deng-Feng, the closest village to the Shaolin Temple.
 After your arrival, you’ll have the chance to put your strength and flexibility to the test in a Kung Fu lesson and then watch a show at a local children´s home run by the Shaolin temple (150RMB - all proceeds go directly to the orphanage).
 In the evening your second mandarin lesson starts - good luck/Yiqiè shùnlì!